protonet/cordova-plugin-share-extension-helper/README.md

 This application makes it possible to load variables given from the share extension input.
 It's important to configure the CDVViewController the right way.

+At the moment it's only possible to share one image.
+But please feel free to update that code for a more complex usecase.s

 ### ShareViewController.h

     @interface ShareViewController : CDVViewController